 - An accident in a public playground occurred as a result of that negligence; and

-- You or your child (the claimant) was injured in that accident.
+- You or your child (the claimant) were injured in that accident.

 Once your solicitor has established that you or your child was owed a duty of care, they’ll then look at any proof you can supply to show what caused the accident and the injuries that resulted from it.
 We’ll explain what proof you could use a bit later on.

 So, let’s now look at what types of negligence could entitle you to compensation for a playground accident.
-Many claims that we deal with are made because:
+Common examples include::

-- The layout or the design of the playground did not meet the required standards.
+- Unsafe playground design: If the layout or design of the playground fails to meet required safety standards, resulting in accidents.

-- Safety measures had not been installed alongside playground equipment (or it was missing).
+- Lack of safety measures: Inadequate safety features, such as soft ground surfaces had not been installed alongside playground equipment (or it was missing).

 Any type of injury sustained in a playground can be upsetting and cause problems for you or your child for weeks, months or even years to come.
 There are certainly too many potential injuries to list here but some of the most common that might lead to compensation include: